SjoerdTilmans/sjvisualizer/README.md

 ```

 ## Support this project
-If you like this project, please consider buying me a cup of coffee on [buymeacoffee](https://www.buymeacoffee.com/SjoerdTilmans).
+If you like this project, please concider supporting me using PayPal [PayPal](https://www.paypal.com/donate/?hosted_button_id=YMN9G93CTNLD2).

 ## Contributing
 Contributions are always welcome!
 Here are some ways to get involved: